 (if we can get a venue)

-For those of you who missed the car control clinic or could not get in, look forward to our Autocross School / Test and Tune.
+For those of you who missed the car control clinic or could not get in, we are looking to secure a place and date for an Autocross School / Test and Tune.
 This will be part instruction, part opportunity to practice what you learn (or already know!) in a safe environment.
-Instruction and ride-alongs always available.
+Instruction and ride-alongs always available for registered drivers.
 Sign up on Motorsportreg.com.
-This event will be limited to roughly 40-50 people so that we can all get LOTS of run time.
+This event will be limited to roughly 20-35 people so that we can all get LOTS of run time.
 This is also the place for our recent CCC participants to come and get more practice.We hope to try several new things this year, and re-try several old but good ideas.

 Social Activities: (Beer ‘n talk trash) We will try to arrange an informal social activity after many Autocross events.
 Information will be event-by-event on the web site e.g.: gather at a local pub, or generous host’s home, near the venue.
 Offering your place?
 Let me know!